How To Pitch Tuition Reimbursement To Your Employer

 Pursuing additional education is an investment of both your time and money, and smart planning involves finding the resources to help you make this investment work.
 While assistance in the form of grants, subsidized loans and scholarships are all excellent options to seek out, don’t underestimate the potential of your current employer to help.
 Tuition reimbursement programs and other education benefits are offered by many organizations to boost the skills of their established employees and to provide opportunities for growth and career development.

 So how do you navigate this conversation with your employer?
 Well to start, you’ll want to have your ducks in a row before raising the topic.
-We’ve asked Rasmussen College Director of Career Services Elizabeth Lintelman to help provide her best advice for anyone looking to earn education benefit buy-in from their employers.
+We’ve asked Rasmussen University Director of Career Services Elizabeth Lintelman to help provide her best advice for anyone looking to earn education benefit buy-in from their employers.

 7 Tips for gaining tuition reimbursement or assistance buy-in from your employer

 Want to put your best foot forward when seeking education assistance funding from an employer?
 Keep the following in mind.